Also known as: wide-grip pull-ups, wide grip pullups, wide grip pull-ups, wide overhand pullups, lat-focused pullups

 What are the benefits of wide pull ups?

-What common mistakes should I avoid doing wide pull ups?
+What common mistakes should I avoid with wide pull ups?

-How can I progress or find alternatives to wide pull ups?
+How can I progress or regress wide pull ups?